 United usually plays with a back four that, on occasion, can receive an extra central defender.
 Players like Phil Jones, Eric Bailly have been criticized for their frequent errors.
-More recently Victor Lindelof, Harry Maguire and Luke Shaw have also seemed slow to react on occasions.
+More recently Victor Lindelof, Harry Maguire, and Luke Shaw have also seemed slow to react on occasions.

 Solskjaer has tried to eliminate some of these vulnerabilities by organizing the defense in a narrow, tough way.
 The team likes to press high up the field.
 Players will rarely go into challenges, however.
-Instead, they will look not to afford their opponents the space to maneuver between the lines.
+Instead, they will look not afford their opponents the space to maneuver between the lines.

 While not aesthetically pleasing as the football displays of some of their rivals, Solskjaer’s Manchester United has grown into an efficient Premier League side capable of fighting for one of the league’s top spots.